Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 In 2021, the proposal to
-[Deprecate boolean to string coercion](https://wiki.php.net/rfc/deprecate-boolean-string-coercion) was brought to internals by Ilija Tovilo and myself.
+[Deprecate boolean to string coercion](https://wiki.php.net/rfc/deprecate-boolean-string-coercion) was brought to internals by Ilija Tovilo and me.
 This proposal suggested deprecating implicit coercions from `bool` to `string`.
 Those can only happen in two type juggling contexts: the function one, and the string one (the latter refers to displaying output via `echo` or `print`, string concatenation, and string interpolation).